slp-rl/slamkit/README.md

 ## Pre-training

-We explain the run commands with a demonstration data sample provided located at [example_data/audio](https://github.com/slp-rl/slamkit/tree/main/example_data) the way you can assert that your output is as expected.
+We explain the run commands with a demonstration data sample provided located at [example_data/audio](https://github.com/slp-rl/slamkit/tree/main/example_data) that way you can assert that your output is as expected.

 ### Extract features
 This script takes audio files and outputs a file with discrete token data, using a pre-trained speech tokeniser.
-The representation operate at Tokeniser level to guarantee consistency across different steps, however, this truly only depends on the feature extractor thus can be shared between different tokenisers over the same features (such as text-interleaving or units only over the same Hubert).
+The representation operate at Tokeniser level to guarantee consistency across different steps, however, it truly only depends on the feature extractor thus can be shared between different tokenisers over the same features (such as text-interleaving or units only over the same Hubert).